akaterra/unitsnap.js/readme.md

   }
   ```

-* **DateValue** - checks the value to be instance of Date and serializes the value as:
+* **DateToIsoString** - checks the value to be instance of Date and serializes the value as:
   ```javascript
   {
     $$data: <ISO string>,